Vyral/mark-ramey/_posts/2020-01-23-how-not-to-advertise-your-home.md

 * “Zombie Free\!”
 It’s critical in today’s world to think about safety.&nbsp;
 * “Owner ready to croak, must sell.”
 They should probably get that person to the emergency room...
 * “House for sale because my neighbor’s an asshole\!”
 How do they really feel?
-* “Husband left us for a 22 year old.
+* “Husband left us for a 22-year-old.
 House for sale by slightly bitter, newly single owner.”
 I’m not sure I want to hear the rest of that story.
 * “For sale, mice included.”
 What else does this house come with?
 * “New flats for rent: 2 rooms + hall + 1 bathroom + chicken.”
 A new pet comes with this rental, how thoughtful\!
 * “Wraparound porch, storm/wine cellar, spectacular room to grow marijuana, open floor plan.”
 In case recreational marijuana ever becomes legal in Florida.&nbsp;